Orasund/singularis/Home.md

 None of these elements occur alone in nature.
 Matter  most often comes with Knowledge, spirits with matter and knowledge with spirits.

-For example we can think of clay as being matter and a clay statue (formed clay) as matter with knowledge.
-Now it's easy to see that in nature every occurence of clay has some form and thus contains knowledge.
+For example, we can think of clay as being matter and a clay statue (formed clay) as matter with knowledge.
+Now it's easy to see that in nature every occurrence of clay has some form and thus contains knowledge.

 Spirits are generally lifeforms.
 They have dreams, hopes, wishes and feelings.